 It's not just sweat that makes us stink.
 It's a complicated series of events involving the bacteria under your arms plus your own hormones and sweat.
 It's like your armpits are hosting a wild, raging party for bacteria— without your permission.

 The Perfect Party With the Worst Guests

 Babies don't stink when they sweat.
 Neither do young kids.
-But then, puberty hits and all of a sudden, your child is a smelly, emotional mess.
+But then, puberty hits and all of a sudden it's game over.

 When puberty strikes, your body kicks into action some formerly-dormant glands known as apocrine sweat glands.
 These sweat glands produce protein-rich, sugar-coated sweat: AKA bacteria's favorite food.
 Combine that with the warm, moist, dark environment of your armpits, and you've basically just circulated a hot pink flier around Bacterium High School announcing a party in your own armpits.

 The worst thing about the party is that you've unwittingly invited the worst guests.
 Apocrine sweat provides the perfect food for bacteria, and in return, bacteria excrete waste (yep, basically bacteria poop) all over your armpits.
 It's that waste byproduct from the bacteria that leaves you stinky.

 Some natural deodorants lean on baking soda to cut the foul aroma, but that comes with its own problems.
 These pesky bacteria actually thrive in a basic environment and baking soda is pretty basic.
 (It is a base.)
 So while the baking soda deals with the bacteria poop, it does nothing to kill the bacteria itself.
 Baking soda's reaction to the bacteria can also cause itchy pits and rashes.